 To secure your virtual applications, it’s critical to have a powerful VMware reporting tool.
 Who made unwarranted changes to one of the most important clusters in your VMware vCenter Server and brought your virtual software down?
-When were the configuration settings of an ESX or ESXi host modified?
+How were the configuration settings of an ESX or ESXi host modified?
+Who has access to the virtual machine that runs a particular business-critical application?
 Most VMware and vCenter reporting tools don’t enable you to quickly answer these questions.
 Netwrix Auditor does.

 Your virtual infrastructure can be disrupted by simple mistakes or accidental changes to vSphere elements.
 Use the Interactive Search functionality to quickly investigate what steps led to system downtime or performance issues so you can prevent them from recurring and improve your management practices.

 Use out-of-the-box compliance reports mapped to PCI DSS, HIPAA, SOX, GLBA, FISMA/NIST, CJIS, GDPR and other regulatory standards to quickly answer auditors’ questions, such as who made most changes to critical vCenter elements.
 Store your audit trail for more than 10 years in a scalable two-tiered (file-based + SQL database) storage system that enables easy historic e-discovery and security investigations.

 Learn more about how Netwrix Auditor for VMware helps organizations just like yours improve detection of insider threats and pass compliance audits with less effort.